Type: | Sport, 70 ft (21 m) |

 Per Bev Baker USFS biologist:

-Eagle Rock in Boulder Canyon has been reopened.
-Signs have been removed, and our website is updated: fs.usda.gov/recmain/arp/rec….
+Eagle Rock in Boulder Canyon reopened.
+Signs have been removed, & our website is updated: fs.usda.gov/recmain/arp/rec….
 The eagle pair successfully fledged one young bird this year.

 7/24/15: Per Beverly Baker, FS Wildlife Biologist:

 Boulder Canyon eagles fledged two birds again this year!
-We removed signs and changed our web site yesterday.
+We removed signs & changed our web site yesterday.

 Seasonal closure in Boulder Canyon to protect nesting birds of prey

-BOULDER, Colo.
-To protect nesting golden eagles, the U.S. Forest Service will be implementing annual area closures in Boulder Canyon beginning Feb.
-1, 2015.
-The closures include popular rock climbing spots at Eagle Rock, Blob Rock, Bitty Buttress and Security Risk in Boulder Canyon.
-These areas are located along Colorado Highway 119, approximately 1.5 miles east of Boulder Falls.
+BOULDER, CO.
+To protect nesting golden eagles, the U.S. Forest Service implemented annual area closures in Boulder Canyon 2/1/15.
+The closures include rock climbing spots at Eagle Rock, Blob Rock, Bitty Buttress, & Security Risk in Boulder Canyon.

-Effective through July 31, 2015, the closures protect a long-established golden eagle nesting territory.
-Happy Hour, Bihedral and Riviera will remain open as long as visitors stay out of the closed areas.
+Through 7/31/15, the closures protect a long-established golden eagle nesting territory.
+Happy Hour, Bihedral, & Riviera will remain open as long as we stay out of the closed areas.

 Description